pwaring/cv/resume.md

 Summary
 -------

-IT professional with broad range of qualifications up to and including postgraduate level.
-Experience in public, private and voluntary sectors, including combined ten years of service on several boards.
-Currently seeking long-term freelance clients and non-executive directorships.
+Self employed IT professional with broad range of qualifications up to postgraduate level.
+Experience in private and voluntary sectors up to board level.

-Experience
+Employment
 ----------

 *   **Self Employment**